sarahtischer/GameCo-Data_Analysis_Project_CareerFoundry/README.md

 * Produce a narrative presentation communicating analytical findings

 ## Data Set
-The dataset used covers historical sales of video games from 1980 to 2016, sourced from VGChartz.
+The dataset covers historical sales of video games from 1980 to 2016, sourced from VGChartz.
 Important points about the dataset:
 * Tracks total units of games sold (in millions).
 * Spans various platforms, genres, and publishing studios.
 * Data includes games that sold more than 10,000 copies.